andrewrk/node-s3-client/README.md

 var s3 = require('s3');

 var client = s3.createClient({
-  maxAsyncS3: Infinity,
-  s3RetryCount: 3,
+  maxAsyncS3: 20,     // this is the default
+  s3RetryCount: 3     // this is the default
-  s3RetryDelay: 1000,
+  s3RetryDelay: 1000, // this is the default
+  maxAsyncDisk: 1,    // this is the default
   s3Options: {
     accessKeyId: "your s3 key",
     secretAccessKey: "your s3 secret",